robertgerstner/website/docs/projects/index.md

 # Projects

-In addition to my primary research projects, I hope to further develop to further develop my skills in computational science with projects.
+In addition to my primary research, I hope to further develop to further develop my skills in computational science with projects.
 Below are some highlighted examples.

 ## Crystal Band Structure and Graph Theory

-I am currently working on a project which numerically studies the relationship between spectral graph theory and the band structures of one-dimensional periodic crystals.
-For the class Physics 558 at McGill.
+I am currently working on a project which numerically studies the relationship between spectral graph theory and the band structures of one-dimensional periodic crystals for the class Physics 558 at McGill.
 Once finished, I will include a link to a GitHub repo, Jupyter notebook, and/or written report.

 ## IBM Quantum Challenge Fall 2022